Travis Jankowski: College career

 Following his high school graduation in 2009, Jankowski committed to play college baseball at Stony Brook University on a partial athletic scholarship.
 Jankowski's slender frame, standing at 6 ft 2 in and 165 lbs, made him a more appealing candidate for college baseball than football, and Stony Brook was the only NCAA Division I university to offer him a scholarship.
 Jankowski made his college baseball debut in the second game of the Stony Brook 2010 baseball season, scoring two hits in two at bats against Akron.
 His first collegiate RBI came shortly afterwards, against Alabama.
 On March 20, 2010, Jankowski scored the go-ahead run in the eighth inning of a 3–2 victory over Iona, running home on a wild pitch from Matt Petro.
 Later that season, he scored the game-winning run in a 3–2 extra innings game against Albany.
-Defensively, his performance in center field against North Carolina State helped take Stony Brook to its first ever NCAA Tournament win.
+Defensively, his performance in center field against North Carolina State helped take Stony Brook to its first ever NCAA tournament win.
 Jankowski finished his freshman season with a .262 average and 20 runs in 47 games, including 23 starts.
 He also led the team in stolen bases, with 13 in 14 attempts.

 The summer between his freshman and sophomore year, Jankowski played collegiate summer baseball with the Marion Bobcats of the Kitty League.
 In 40 games with them, he led the league with a .484 batting average, 62 hits, and 45 stolen bases.
 Later in the summer, he was invited to play for the Bourne Braves of the Cape Cod Baseball League.
 In 26 at bats with Bourne, Jankowski scored five runs for a .346 average.
 He returned to Stony Brook as a sophomore in 2011, starting 53 games in center field.
 In 115 chances, Jankowski did not make a single error.
 Offensively, he set a school record for most stolen bases in one season, with 30 in 34 attempts, and he was 14th among all college baseball players in the nation for stolen bases.
 His .355 batting average was the second-highest in the America East Conference.
 At the end of the year, Jankowski was named to the All-America East First Team and the American Baseball Coaches Association (ABCA) All-Northeast Region second team.
 He was invited to rejoin the Bourne Braves in 2011, where his run production increased dramatically.
 Whereas Jankowski had no RBIs for the Braves in 2010, he scored 14 in the first half of the 2011 season.
-At the end of the season, he was named the CCBL's Most Valuable Player, leading the league with 57 hits, 31 runs scored, and seven triples.
+At the end of the season, he was named the CCBL's Most Valuable Player, leading the league with 57 hits, 31 runs scored, and seven triples, and was named to the league's Hall of Fame in 2025.